olegsych/T4Toolbox/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/github/olegsych/t4toolbox?branch=master&retina=true)](https://ci.appveyor.com/project/olegsych/t4toolbox/branch/master)

 Pre-requisites (can be downloaded from https://www.visualstudio.com/downloads)
-- Visual Studio 2013 Community or paid edition,
+- Visual Studio 2015 Community or paid
-- Visual Studio 2013 Update 4 or later
-- Visual Studio 2013 SDK
+- Visual Studio 2015 SDK

 Open `T4Toolbox.sln` in Visual Studio and build it.
 The NuGet packages the solution depends on should be restored [automatically](http://docs.nuget.org/Consume/Package-Restore) by Visual Studio.
 If you have disabled the automatic